Government workers’ rights when they’re hurt on the job in Georgia

-Typically, you will receive benefits from your federal agency during the first 45 days you are off from work.
-After that, you will begin receiving benefits under FECA.
+Typically, you will receive Continuation of Pay (COP) benefits from your federal agency during the first 45 days you are off from work.
+After that, you should begin receiving benefits under FECA.
 You may also receive additional benefits, including federal workers’ comp settlements if you suffer a permanent partial or permanent total disability.

 Certain federal workers are ineligible for FECA.
 These include: